 Vail Resorts to acquire 17 new ski areas for Epic Pass with Peak Resorts purchase

 VAIL — The Epic Pass just got a whole lot more epic.
-Vail Resorts on Monday announced it has entered into a definitive merger agreement to acquire 100 percent of the outstanding stock of Peak Resorts, Inc. at a purchase price of $11 per share, subject to certain conditions, including regulatory review and Peak Resorts’ shareholder approval.
+Vail Resorts on Monday announced it has entered into a definitive merger agreement to acquire 100% of the outstanding stock of Peak Resorts, Inc. at a purchase price of $11 per share, subject to certain conditions, including regulatory review and Peak Resorts’ shareholder approval.

 Through the acquisition, Vail Resorts will add 17 U.S. ski areas to its network of world-class resorts.
 Located near major metropolitan areas, including New York, Boston, Washington, D.C., Baltimore, Philadelphia, Cleveland, Columbus, St. Louis, Kansas City and Louisville, the resorts include: